Moataz-Ab/GenAI-LLM-RAG-bot/README.md

 - The initial project data is fed into app in csv format
 - The user defines the number of the task and the budget spent on the task to date
 - The app returns the RAG status of the task and strategic recommendations on how to proceed based on the budget status and the distance from the deadline

+# Collaboration
+This work was done in collaboration with my colleagye Luca Morel [@lccopu]